MohitGoel92/Microsoft-Excel/README.md

 In the *Home* tab we see a category called *Font*.
 Here we can change the *Font Theme, Colour, Size, Bold, Italic, Underline*, add a border around a cell(s) ... etc. We are also able to change the theme of the workbook entirely.
 This is achieved by selecting the *Page Layout* tab and selecting *Themes, Colours, Fonts* or *Effects* from the *Themes* category.

-In the *Home* tab, we see a *Number* category which allows us to alter the number of decimal points, percentage, comma's or currency.
+In the *Home* tab, we see a *Number* category which allows us to alter the number of decimal points, percentage, commas or currency.
 Other functions such as date and time conversions also exist here.

 The *Format Painter* is located in the *Home* tab in the *Clipboard* category.
 This allows us to copy the format of another cell and apply the same format to however many cells we desire.
 If we double click the *Format Painter*, we may continuously click cells in order to replicate the same format.
 To turn it off we are required to either select *Format Painter* again or press the *ESC* key.